bfelger/Mud98/doc/mud98/wb-02-new-beginnings.md

 east link 12005
 ```

+The first `delete` breaks the link between rooms `12000` and `12005`.
+Then I dig two new rooms east of `12000`, and finally link it with `12005`.

-I started with 12002 because MobProg #`12001` is already used by the triggerbot in room `12000`.
+I started with 12002 because MobProg `12001` is already used by the triggerbot in room `12000`.
 As I said, I like to at least _try_ to keep my VNUMs in sync.
 The decision to start the second room at VNUM 12005 turns out to be wise, in retrospect, as (as I predicted) I might have needed to insert a room or two inbetween.

 We can successively dig serially like this because each `dig` moves us into the new room, and sets that as our edit point.

-#### The training room
+### The training room

 The first room will serve two purposes: to teach the player how to `READ` notes, and how to `TRAIN` and `PRACTICE`.